 If you have a latex allergy, you may be fine as long as you avoid direct contact with the latex materials.
 With a fabric mattress cover and other bedding sandwiched between your body and the layers of latex, it’s perfectly possible to avoid exposure.

 However, if you’re unsure if a latex bed would be safe for you, it’s smart to consult an allergist or your primary care physician.
-You could also consider a memory foam mattress if you’re looking for a responsive bed that can support you while providing excellent pressure and pain relief.
+You could also consider a memory foam bed or other latex free mattress if you’re looking for a responsive bed that can support you while providing excellent pressure and pain relief.

 Frequently Asked Questions